WARNING, there are some references to sex in this chapter. However, they are part of the story and are not graphic by any means.

 Ginny turned and smiled in pleasure as his eyes fell upon her.
 "I love you," she whispered.

 He smiled back at her.
-"I love you," he said, running his hand softly through her hair.
+"I love you," he said, running his hand softly across her face.

 Ginny felt a shiver go through her tired body.
 Harry's words, along with the sound of his voice, were all that was needed to set her on edge.
 It was a strange feeling to feel exhausted and exhilarated at the same time.